ravi9/openvino-wiki/GPUPluginDebugUtils.md

 Total time: 53877 microseconds
 ```

-So it allows to quickly check exeucution time of some operation on the device and make sure that correct primitive is used.
+So it allows to quickly check execution time of some operation on the device and make sure that correct primitive is used.
 Also, the output can be easily
 converted into .csv format and then used to collect any kind of statistics (e.g. execution time distribution by layer types).

 ## Graph dumps

 clDNN plugin allows to dump some info about intermediate stages in graph optimizer.

-How to enable the dumps:
+* You can dump source code from `OV_GPU_DumpGraphs` of debug config.
+For the usage of debug config, please see above section.

+* Alternative, you can also enable the dumps from the application source code:
 clDNN plugin has the special internal config option `graph_dumps_dir` which can be set from the user app via plugin config:
 ```cpp
 Core ie;